manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

      Hash algo:    sha256
 ```

-Vola!! , you have booted your custom fit image using u-boot via tftp.
+Vola!!, you have booted the custom fit image using u-boot via tftp.